IBM/create-and-deploy-memcached-operator-using-go/README.md

 $ operator-sdk init --domain=example.com --repo=github.com/example/memcached-operator
 ```

 This will create the basic scaffold for your operator, such as the `bin`, `config` and `hack` directories, and will create the `main.go` file which initializes the manager.
-To
-learn more about the details of the architecture of the operator
-refer to our article here.

 ## 3. Create CRD and Custom Controller